ardakarayel/Arda_Karayel/README.md

 Environmental Variable

 - Forest Area (% of Land Area) → Proportion of land covered by forest, used as an indicator of environmental quality.
+- Air Pollution → Represents the average level of harmful fine particles in the air.

 # Methodology